o-wth/Reddit-But-Better/README.md

 Once you've done all that boring shit, then run redditbutbetter.py.
 This should work on a mac, however if you don't have a mac, then fuck you.
 Get a mac.

+*Note: you might have to tweak the pyautogui click coordinates a bit depending on your computer to make it click on the right spot.
+I have a macbook pro idk what you all have.

 This project is pretty stupid ngl.
 But it was fun to do so yeah.

 -Suhas Nandiraju